 - No site acquisition costs

 What will the lot look like?
+When will it open?

-The park-and-ride lot has not been fully designed yet; however, the lot will incorporate the following features:
+The park-and-ride lot incorporates the following features:

 - Route maps